-With great pleasure I introduce to you inspiring blogger, author and nature lover Linda Åkeson McGurk of Rain or Shine Mamma.
-In this guest post Linda is offering a different perspective and approach to nature-based learning and to the way we approach children’s interaction with nature.
+With great pleasure, I introduce to you an inspiring blogger, author and nature lover Linda Åkeson McGurk of Rain or Shine Mamma.
+In this guest post-Linda is offering a different perspective and approach to nature-based learning and to the way we approach children’s interaction with nature.

 “Don’t pick that flower!
 It’ food for the bees.”
 “Leave that rock!
 Imagine what would happen if everybody picked one.”
 “Don’t touch that bug – you may hurt it!”

 If I had planted a tree every time I heard adults lecture children for disturbing or hurting nature, I would be well on my way to growing a forest by now.
 Their hearts are in the right place, no doubt about that.
 They’re trying to abide by the leading outdoor code of ethics in the U.S., Leave No Trace, which explicitly says to leave everything in nature as is, and collecting or picking natural objects is a violation of that principle, as is disturbing wildlife.
 But what if these types of hands-on interactions with nature help children bond with and develop an affinity toward wild places?
 Well, as it turns out they do exactly that.

 Many researchers, including Louise Chawla and Susanne Bögelholz, have shown that having direct childhood experiences in nature can explain why people engage in eco-friendly behaviours and environmental activism later in life.
 And when Thomas Beery, an assistant professor in environmental science at the University of Kristianstad, Sweden, specifically studied the impact of foraging for food and collecting items like rocks, shells or insects in childhood, he found that the collectors in the group perceived themselves as more connected with nature than the non-collectors.
 Beery believes that collecting can be done responsibly and open a dialogue about environmental stewardship.